 In Support, we’re noticing that more users are making the move from ArcMap to ArcGIS Pro.
 This is great because Pro is a multiple-threaded 64-bit application, designed to help you work faster as you visualize your data using 2D/3D, run geoprocessing tools and share your work.
 Although, as every GIS professional knows, at some point, you may run into some issues when working with the application.
-The following article will be a 2-part series on steps that we in Technical Support use to troubleshoot problems with Pro.
+The following article will be a multiple-part series on steps that we in Technical Support use to troubleshoot problems with Pro.
 This blog will focus on troubleshooting performance, crashes and data issues.

 A performance problem can be slow rendering of features in your display, or an untimely responsiveness of the user interface where the commands on the ribbon, context menus or your panes are greyed out.